TamarBraverman/Task22/README.md

-# Final project - TRUTH_TIME_CT / by Rachel Einy & Tamar Braverman
+# Final project - TRUTH_TIME_CT / by Rachel Eini & Tamar Braverman

 ## Using this technologies:
 * MySql